lostfocus/geovault/readme.md

 This project uses [DDEV](https://ddev.com/) - after checking it out, you'll have to copy the `.env.local` into the `app` directory and start the whole thing with `ddev start`

+Enter your admin host in the `.env.local` - this would be the URL you use to log in via IndieAuth.

 `ddev composer install` and `ddev console doctrine:migrations:migrate` will install all the dependencies and get the database going.